nchain-innovation/utxo-as-a-service/README.md

  The UTXO as a Service (UaaS) monitors BSV Node Peer to Peer (P2P) messages and builds its own UTXO set that can be queried to obtain non-standard transactions.

 This uses service implemented in Rust with a Python REST API web interface.
-The two components read the same configuration file and share data using database and a shared data directory.
+The two components read the same configuration file and share data using `MySQL` database and a shared data directory.
+The diagram also shows the Docker containers that make up the service.
 ![Service Deployment](docs/diagrams/deployment.png)

 The service stores blocks and can return transactions from those blocks.

-If you need transactions that are in the mempool you will need to set up a `Collection` which will capture all transactions that match a particular pattern.
+If you need transactions that are not in blocks but are in the mempool you will need to set up a `Collection` which will capture all transactions that match a particular pattern.
 For more details on setting up a `Collection` see the configuration documentation [here](docs/Configuration.md).